Skip to main content

 }

-The value Revision (the last digit) automatically increases with each save.
-The other values (Major, Minor) can be changed manually, and Revision can be reset to 0.
+The Revision value (the last digit) is automatically incremented with each save.
+Other values (Major, Minor) can be changed manually, and the Revision can also be reset to 0.

-If for some reason you need to change Revision only manually, the version must be enclosed in double quotes ""
+If for some reason it is necessary to change the Revision only manually, the version must be enclosed in double quotes ""

-In some cases, it may be necessary to take several queries from the queue at once and process them in a single operation.
-For example, this functionality is used in
+In some cases, it may be necessary to take several queries from the queue at once and process them in one go.
+This mode is used in built-in parsers when data for several keys needs to be requested in one pass (as a batch).

-To implement the same functionality in the JS scraper, you need to set the value this.defaultConf in bulkQueries: N, where N - is the required number of queries in the batch.
-In this case, the scraper will take queries in batches of N and all queries of the current iteration will be contained in the array set.bulkQueries (including all standard variables: query.first, query.orig, query.prev etc.).
-The example of such an array is below:
+To implement the same functionality in a JS parser, you need to set the value bulkQueries: N in this.defaultConf, where N is the required number of queries in the batch.
+In this case, the parser will take queries in batches of N pieces, and all queries of the current iteration will be contained in the set.bulkQueries array (including all standard variables: query.first, query.orig, query.prev, etc.).
+Below is an example of such an array:

 [